 The criteria pollutants are monitored through the use of multiple monitors specifically designed to analyze each specific pollutant.
 These monitors collect samples to determine the concentrations of the criteria pollutants.
 The concentration values are then compared to the standard to determine if air quality standards are being met.
 There are three types of monitors, continuous, intermittent, and speciation:

 - Continuous monitors collect data every day for a 24 hr. period and is downloaded at 8 A.M. and 4 P.M. to an EPA server.
-The criteria pollutants continuously analyzed are ozone, PM2.5, carbon monoxide, and sulfur dioxide.
+The criteria pollutants continuously analyzed are ozone, PM2.5, and sulfur dioxide.